Alfred Corning Clark: Personal life

 Clark maintained three residences in Manhattan: a city house at 7 West 22nd Street for his family, a nearby flat at 64 West 22nd Street for guests, and a large apartment in The Dakota overlooking Central Park for entertaining.
 Clark's father built The Dakota (1880–84), but died during its construction.
-Edward Cabot Clark skipped a generation and bequeathed the building to his 12-year-old grandson and namesake, Edward Severin Clark.
+Edward Cabot Clark bequeathed the building to his 12-year-old grandson and namesake, Edward Severin Clark.

 Clark died of pneumonia on April 8, 1896, in Manhattan, New York City.
 Six years after his death, his widow became the second wife of Henry Codman Potter, the Episcopal bishop of New York, in 1902.